YumouFei/YumouFei.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a graduate student in [EECS at MIT](https://www.eecs.mit.edu/), specializing in [theory of computation](https://toc.csail.mit.edu/).
-Previously, I was an undergraduate student at the [School of Mathematical Sciences, Peking University](https://www.math.pku.edu.cn/), with a concentration in [probability](https://pkuprobability.com/studies/undergraduate/).
-During my undergraduate years, I was fortunate to receive guidance and support from Professors Xi Chen, Jian Ding, and Pinyan Lu.
+I'm a graduate student in the [theory of computation](https://toc.csail.mit.edu/) group at MIT, very fortunate to be advised by Dor Minzer and Ronitt Rubinfeld.
+Previously, I completed my undergraduate studies at the School of Mathematical Sciences, Peking University.
+I'm deeply grateful to Professors Xi Chen, Jian Ding, and Pinyan Lu for their guidance and support during my undergraduate years.